Mike Yastrzemski Player Props: Giants vs. Cubs

-The San Francisco Giants and Mike Yastrzemski, who went 1-for-4 last time out, take on Kyle Hendricks and the Chicago Cubs at Oracle Park, Saturday at 7:35 PM ET.
+On Sunday, Mike Yastrzemski (hitting .179 in his past 10 games) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Cubs.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Mike Yastrzemski Game Info & Props vs. the Cubs